gorlug/static-typescript-translate-app/README.md

 translations from a class inside a TypeScript file.
 This will allow you to have code completion of the translate keys inside your keys if set up like this:

+A full working example is provided here with this repo.

 ## Setup

 Create a ts file for each language like this, e.g. in `src/app/i18n/ENClass.ts`: